 You can also file a report with the Federal Trade Commission.

-Go to annualcreditreport.com and obtain your credit reports from the three largest Consumer Reporting Agencies (CRAs).
+You can get copies of your credit report from the three largest consumer reporting agencies (Equifax, Experian, TransUnion) by going to annualcreditreport.com.
 Make sure you save a copy of those reports to look at later.
 Go through each report careful and note anything at all that is inaccurate, especially:

 - False addresses